Yeah, Anachronism Police, I know: the Von Trapp Family Singers did NOT sing that last variation on ‘goodbye‘.

 BUT…these two themes are really one and the same.

-After all, Spring — returning as it does, year after year — is the ultimate expression of See Ya (later)!
+After all, Spring — returning as it does, year after year — is a perfect metaphor for See Ya (later)!